General Admission to the College

 When enrollments must be limited for any curriculum, priority shall be given to all qualified applicants who are residents of the political subdivisions supporting the College and to Virginia residents not having access to a given program at their local community college, provided such students apply for admission to the program prior to registration or by a deadline established by the College.
 In addition, residents of localities with which the College has clinical-site or other agreements may receive equal consideration for admission.

 Special Admission Enrollment

 Students interested in dual enrollment should contact their high school director of counseling or career coach.
 Home school students may contact the Early College Office for information.
-Please visit LFCC’s home page and click on Future Students to learn more about the procedures to enroll.
-LFCC works in cooperation with all area public high schools, governor’s schools, and some private schools in the region to provide dual enrollment opportunities.
+Please visit Laurel Ridge’s home page and click on Future Students to learn more about the procedures to enroll.
+Laurel Ridge works in cooperation with all area public high schools, governor’s schools, and some private schools in the region to provide dual enrollment opportunities.

 Admissions Requirements for International Students